PigeoncoinClassic/pigeoncoinclassic.github.io/help.md

     - title: Supply
       content: |
         We issue 5000 PGN per block, with a blocktime of one minute, and a halving interval of approximately 4 years.
 Maximum supply is approximately 21B, of which only <span data-id="chain-supplyPercentage">2%</span> has been issued so far.

-  - title: Investment
-    subtitle: Our elevator pitch
-    topics:

-    - title: Elevator pitch
-      content: |
-        We are a software startup that is using our mineable cryptocurrency and our mining pool (wip) to fund a social network called Pigeon.
-This social network will never need to sell bulk user data, will have an integrated cryptocurrency wallet, and will be designed for the general public.

-    - title: Innovation
-      content: |
-        We are using cryptocurrencies to create a new funding mechanism for a social network.
-We are designing a Pigeoncoin mining pool for mass adoption so that the fee can be used to fund all of the operating costs of the social network.
-Mining with our pool is a no-brainer because the value will be directly affected by the amount of revenue that the pool generates.
-Pigeoncoin will be tradable on the Pigeon social network.

-    - title: Invest
-      content: |
-        You can obtain Pigeoncoin by mining with a graphics card or trading on one of our verified exchanges.

-        If you are an accredited investor and have a specific request, please reach out to the team via Discord.
 ---